The

 Kate Huscroft Family Group

-Riddell are Kate Doris (Riddell) Huscroft & James Douglas Alexander
+& Muriel Riddell are Kate Doris (Riddell) Huscroft & James Douglas

 6.Adopted